VajdaGergely/Yml_File_Generator/README.md

 # Yml_File_Generator
-This Powershell script generates yml files from SQLite database records
+This Powershell script that generates yml files from SQLite database records.